K’gari – Fraser Island shipwrecks and the story behind them

 Back in the day, this underwater treasure used to be a former Royal Australian Navy Ship and was sunk in 2005.
 To visit it you will need to book a diving tour or own your own if you a dive permit.

 We don’t want to continue spoiling it as we wish you to discover these amazing hidden gems by yourself!
-K’gari Fraser Island Adventures provides 4WD hire and tours so you can cruise around the island and stop at SS Maheno Shipwreck to enjoy this human and nature creation.
+Drop Bear’s K’gari Adventures provides 4WD hire and tours so you can cruise around the island and stop at SS Maheno Shipwreck to enjoy this human and nature creation.